thled/symfony-parallel-bridge/README.md

 This Bundle is developed and tested with php 7.3, 7.4 and 8.0 and Symfony 4.4 and 5.2.
 Other Versions might work but are not supported or tested.

-### SETUP
+## SETUP

-1. Use composer to install parallel Bridge.
+1. Use composer to install Parallel-Bridge.

 ```bash
 composer require publicplan/parallel-bridge
 ```

-2. Create a _worker-bootstrap.php_ in your application config folder.
+1. Create `worker-bootstrap.php` in your application config folder.

 ```PHP
 // app/config/worker-bootstrap.php